- ZERO WASTE PERIOD! Zero carbon footprint was created manufacturing this Recyclable TPE Menstrual...

 The only real negative is that it can be a more difficult to insert than something like the Oi Cup.
 This is because you have to put it right under your cervix, which isn’t that easy if you have short fingers or a long vaginal canal.

-You can check out the Ziggy Cup for yourself over on Amazon:
+You can check out the Ziggy Cup for yourself right here:

 Ziggy Cup Review